GIS Online Coordinator, Instructor and Advisor

 Email Address: Lewis@uwf.edu

-Instructs: GIS 4944 - GIS Internship and GIS Training Academy Courses
+Instructs: GIS3015 Cartographic Skills, GIS 4944 GIS Internship, GIS 4048 Applications in GIS and GIS Training Academy Courses

 About me: I have over a decade of experience using GIS, most of which was in private environmental consulting.
 Previous projects include transmission line siting studies for major utilities in Florida and highest/best-use analysis for a large timber corporation.
 Interests include GIS applications in industry, cartographic design, spatial analysis, land use planning, and most importantly GIS education.